arshad-jamil-01/francesco_photography/README.md

 # francesco_photography
-This is the web-page francesco_photography only HTML,Tailwindcss have been used in this project.
+This is the web-page of francesco_photography, only HTML,Tailwindcss have been used in this project.